diwakergupta/stacks-blockchain-tob-audit/sip/sip-001-burn-election.md

 committed to the key used to generate it, the leader cannot bias the new seed value once they learn the current seed.

-Because there is one election per burn chain block, there is one valid seed per epoch (and it may be a seed from a non-canonical fork's chain tip).
+Because there is at most one election per burn chain block, there is at most one valid seed per epoch (and it may be a seed from a non-canonical fork's chain tip).
 However as long as the winning leader produces a valid block, a new, unbiased seed will be generated.